joolstorrentecalo/gitlab-foss/doc/user/group/saml_sso/index.md

 - When SAML SSO is enabled.
 - For users with an existing SAML identity when accessing groups and projects in the organization's group hierarchy.
-By using their GitLab.com credentials, users can view other groups and projects outside their organization, as well as their user settings, without signing in through SAML SSO.
+Users can view other groups and projects as well as their user settings without SSO sign in by using their GitLab.com credentials.

 A user has a SAML identity if one or both of the following are true: